National Speakers Bureau

 Jackson Doughart is a graduate student at Queen’s University in Kingston, Ontario, where he is completing a master’s degree in political studies.
 He previously earned his Bachelor of Arts at the University of Prince Edward Island in Charlottetown.
 Mr. Doughart contributes to the Holy Post religion blog on the National Post website and freelances editorial pieces on a variety of subjects related to politics and culture, which have been published in the National Post, The Charlottetown Guardian, and The Cadre.
 His book about the politics of abortion on Prince Edward Island, entitled A Refuge for the Unborn, was published in 2012.
 He is also a policy advisor for the Canadian Secular Alliance, a non-profit public research organization that advocates the separation of church and state.

 Natalie Hudson Sonnen is the Executive Director of LifeCanada and has a wealth of experience in the pro-life movement.
 She has a Bachelor of Arts in Liberal Arts from Thomas Aquinas College in California, a Graduate Business Diploma in Business Management from Capilano College, and a Masters in Social Communications from the Pontifical University of the Holy Cross, Rome, Italy.

 Natalie has worked for years bringing the message of life into university and school classrooms.
 She was the executive director of Toronto Right to Life from 2002 – 2007, and Director of Education for Signal Hill from 2007-2009.

-She recently married John Paul Sonnen in Rome in 2011, and they had their first child, a baby girl, on October 29, 2012.
+She recently married in Rome in 2011, and was blessed with a baby girl in 2012.